qiqian/ArcadeCollision/README.md

 The C# and native backends share exact-bit regression cases and locked scenarios that hash every published result bit.
 The same deterministic World scenario is locked to hash `2644972881` in both the managed and C API test suites.
 Broader parity tests also enforce tightly bounded grid-level agreement.
 This is a strong regression contract, but not an unconditional promise that every possible manifold or convenience output will be bit-identical across arbitrary backend, compiler, and platform combinations.
 Strict lockstep peers should use the same library version and backend, and validate the locked hashes on every target platform included in the session.

 The game still owns networking, input synchronization, frame stepping, snapshots, rollback, and deterministic gameplay state.
-In particular, independently integrated floating-point movement can diverge before it reaches ArcCollision.
+In particular, independently integrated floating-point movement can diverge before it reaches ArcadeCollision.
 Lockstep projects should synchronize quantized state—or guarantee identical IEEE-754 input bits—and perform World mutations in the same order.
 Synchronize `Angle32.Raw` directly instead of independently converting radians on each peer.
 Matching handles and `PairId` values also requires the same collider add/remove lifecycle.

 Collision decisions, sweep time, and sweep normal are integer-derived.
 Some published convenience values, such as a reconstructed `SweepHit.Point` on particular relative fast paths, cross back through float arithmetic; re-quantize such values before feeding them into authoritative gameplay state.